 At 8 week postpartum I saw an OB/GYN who checked how I was healing.
 I also haven’t had any issues, and haven’t seen a doctor since.

 Would I Do It Again?

-Gavin is now a year old, and as I reflect on how things went, I couldn’t be happier.
+Gavin is now three years old, and as I reflect on how things went, I couldn’t be happier.
 I successfully met my goal of breastfeeding for a year, and it wouldn’t have been possible without the IACH nurses and the lactation consultant.
-And better yet, the entire pregnancy, childbirth and postnatal care didn’t cost us a penny.
+And better yet, the entire pregnancy, childbirth and postnatal care didn't cost us a penny.
 Considering the average cost of delivering a baby without complications is $9,700, that’s substantial.